nautechsystems/nautilus_trader/docs/integrations/binance.md

 ### Trailing stops

-Binance use the concept of an *activation price* for trailing stops ([see docs](https://www.binance.com/en-AU/support/faq/what-is-a-trailing-stop-order-360042299292)).
+Binance uses the concept of an activation price for trailing stops, as detailed in their [documentation](https://www.binance.com/en-AU/support/faq/what-is-a-trailing-stop-order-360042299292).
-To get trailing stop orders working for Binance we need to use the `trigger_price` value to set the *activation price*.
+This approach is somewhat unconventional.
+For trailing stop orders to function on Binance, the activation price can optionally be set using the `trigger_price` value.

-For `TRAILING_STOP_MARKET` orders to be submitted successfully, you must define the following:
-- Specify a `trailing_offet_type` of either `DEFAULT` or `BASIS_POINTS`
-- Specify the `trailing_offset` in basis points (% * 100) e.g. for a callback rate of 1% use 100
+Note that the activation price is **not** the same as the trigger/STOP price.
+Binance will always calculate the trigger price for the order based on the current market price and the callback rate provided by `trailing_offset`.
+The activated price is simply the price at which the order will begin trailing based on the callback rate.

+When submitting trailing stop orders from your strategy, you have two options:

+1. Use the `trigger_price` to manually set the activation price.
+2. Leave the `trigger_price` as `None`, making the trailing action immediately "active".

 You must also have at least *one* of the following:

 - The `trigger_price` for the order is set (this will act as the Binance *activation_price*)
-- You have subscribed to quote ticks for the instrument you're submitting the order for (used to infer activation price)
+- (or) you have subscribed to quote ticks for the instrument you're submitting the order for (used to infer activation price)
-- You have subscribed to trade ticks for the instrument you're submitting the order for (used to infer activation price)
+- (or) you have subscribed to trade ticks for the instrument you're submitting the order for (used to infer activation price)

 ## Configuration